cogstat/cogstat_website/best_practices_symposium/program.md

 The talks will be 15 minutes long, and the discussions will be practically unlimited.

+Some of the talk materials will be available on [OSF Meetings](https://osf.io/view/bestpracticessymposium2017/).

 ### Program

 #### Session 1: Analysis tools